 How well the cruise control will work on hills depends upon the vehicle speed, load, and the steepness of the hills.
-While going up steep hills, you might have to step on the accelerator pedal to maintain the vehicle's speed.
-While going downhill, you might have to brake or shift to a lower gear to keep the vehicle's speed down.
-When the brakes are applied the cruise control turns off.
+When going up steep hills, you might have to step on the accelerator pedal to maintain the vehicle speed.
+When going downhill, you might have to brake or shift to a lower gear to keep the vehicle speed down.
+When the brakes are applied the cruise control is disengaged.